MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-intune.md

 # Deploy OneDrive apps by using Intune

 If you're a global admin or assigned [a role in Intune](/mem/intune/fundamentals/role-based-access-control) that gives you the necessary permissions, you can use Intune to deploy OneDrive apps.
-Before you begin deploying, make sure you review the planning information and deployment options in the [OneDrive guide for enterprises](plan-onedrive-enterprise.md).
+Before you begin deploying, make sure you review the planning information and deployment options in the [Plan file sync for SharePoint and OneDrive in Microsoft 365](plan-file-sync.md).

 ## Deploy the OneDrive app for iOS or Android